 According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s often linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s usually linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 So what can you do?